Kekhum/fasa-sheet-translations/README.md

 ### Step 3: Use in Roll20
 Upload the translated HTML to Roll20 character sheet system.
 The i18n system will automatically use the translations from the JSON file.

+## What's Changed in Version 2.1 (2025-11-02)

+### Critical Fixes from Additional Jiboux Feedback:
+1. **Option values preserved** - Option elements NEVER have their `value` attributes translated (prevents breaking automation)
+2. **Removed data-i18n-value** - Completely removed value translation as it breaks Roll20 automation
+3. **Mixed content spans fixed** - Text in spans with inputs is now wrapped in nested spans, preserving the inputs
+4. **Quote escaping improved** - Proper handling of quotes in attributes to avoid Roll20 parser errors

 ## What's Changed in Version 2.0